Selby Gardens facing $1.2M tax bill

 The property appraiser determined that the property “was not being used exclusively for exempt purposes.”

-“We feel we are being singled out,” Selby’s President Jennifer Rominiecki said Monday.
+“We feel we are being singled out,” Selby’s President Jennifer Rominiecki said.
 “Seven nonprofits were approached (about property taxes), but we are the only one that received a 100% denial of our response.”

-She said a few received bills for 3% of their land value.
+She said a few organizations received bills for 3% of their land value.

 The Tax Appraiser’s office did not return calls for comment.